Fire Marshal’s Office Overview

 Fire department lock boxes are required to be installed on all buildings that contain a fire system.
 The fire district requires Knox Boxes, which can be ordered online at www.knoxbox.com.
 Property owners are required to provide the Fire District with keys for firefighter access during emergencies.

 The International Fire Code and OSHA has mandatory requirements for emergency planning.
 The extent of the emergency plan depends on the type and size of your occupancy.
 Employees need to be properly trained on your emergency plan.

 A Hazardous Materials Inventory Statement (HMIS) is required for each occupancy that uses or stores hazardous materials on site.
-ADD LINK.
 The HMIS information is used to determine fire code requirements and to inform firefighters of hazardous materials that are on-site so they can take the necessary precautions during emergency response.

 Fire Pits, Portable Outdoor Fireplaces, and Recreational Fires